buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 | **Range**: | Personal |
 | **Duration**: | Instantaneous |

 You briefly stop the flow of time for everyone but yourself.
 Time doesn' \*\*t flow for other creatures, while you take 1d4 + 1 turns in a row, during which you can use actions and move as normal.
-This spell ends if one of the actions you use during this period, or any effects that you create during this period, affects a creature other than you or an object being worn or carried by someone other than you.
+This spell ends if one of the actions you use during this period, or any effects that you create during this period, affect a creature other than you or an object being worn or carried by someone other than you.
 In addition, the spell ends if you move to a place more than 300 meters from where you cast it.

 **For each Magic Critical Success** obtained in the Magic Check, the duration increases by 1 round.
 In case of two Magic Critical Successes, you can exclude one other creature from the stopping of time.